Mmaz1988/xle-glueworkbench-interface/README.md

 The file glue.tcl adds a command to the XLE GUI that allows you to run the PROLOG procedures and the Glue semantics workbench and return the result.

 # WARNING
-The current version is simply a toy example to illustrate how it can be done.
+- The current version is simply a toy example to illustrate how it can be done.
-The system has been developed with an OS based on UNIX in mind.
+- The system has been developed with an OS based on UNIX in mind.
+I.e. it hasn't been tested for Windows.

 # Requirements
 - This project requires an installation of XLE.
 It is designed to be version independent, but feedback is welcome.